adonisjs/v5-docs/content/guides/views/introduction.md

 ## Edge vs Nunjucks

-Unlike Nunjucks, Edge feels like writing Javascript and not Python.
-Edge has a small learning curve, is quicker to type and supports all Javascript expressions.
+Unlike Nunjucks, Edge feels like writing JavaScript and not Python.
+Edge has a small learning curve, is quicker to type and supports all JavaScript expressions.

 <div class="fancy-codeblock">